fluxninja/aperture/docs/content/introduction.md

 ## Declarative Policy Language

-Aperture's policy language allows teams to effortlessly develop and manage policies that dictate their applications' behavior under various circumstances.
+Aperture's declarative policy language allows teams to effortlessly develop and manage policies that dictate their applications' behavior under various circumstances.
 This offers a visual depiction of their policies, enabling them to grasp the system's behavior and self-correction intuitively.

 ## Load Management Capabilities